fastify/send/README.md

 ##### highWatermark

-Specify maximum response content size, defaults to send the entire file size.
+Specify maximum response content size, defaults to the entire file size.
 This will be used when `acceptRanges` is true.

 ##### immutable